hakimel/reveal.js/README.md

 </section>
 ```

+Iframes are lazy-loaded when they become visible.
+If you'd like to preload iframes aehad of time, you can append a `data-preload` attribute to the slide `<section>`.
+You can also enable preloading globally for all iframes using the `preloadIframes` configuration option.

 #### Background Transitions

 Backgrounds transition using a fade animation by default.
 This can be changed to a linear sliding transition by passing `backgroundTransition: 'slide'` to the `Reveal.initialize()` call.
 Alternatively you can set `data-background-transition` on any section with a background to override that specific transition.